shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <ul>
     <li>Track your menstrual cycles and note any changes in timing or flow.</li>
     <li>Maintain good nutrition and hydration, especially during dose changes.</li>
-    <li>Speak with your healthcare provider if bleeding is heavy, prolonged, or accompanied by pain or other symptoms.</li>
+    <li>Speak with a healthcare professional if bleeding is heavy, prolonged, or accompanied by pain or other symptoms.</li>
   </ul>

   <p>